Joe Crispin is the founder of Crispin Basketball. Joe’s vision created our overall development philosophy and programs.

 After his time at Glassboro, Steve began the developmental program for Pitman basketball as his efforts focused especially on helping his sons become the best they could be.
 He spent countless hours in the gym coaching their teams and them individually and countless hours on the road driving to such contests.
 The best evidence for his basketball wisdom is Joe and Jon’s basketball success, because the vast majority of his basketball time and energy was invested into the two of them.

-Steve is the current superintendent for West Deptford School District.
+Steve is the current interim superintendent for Pitman School District.

 Steve serves Crispin Basketball as a consultant and, on days of his choosing, a camp director and a coach at club practice.
 His specialty is individual skill development and he also runs smalls groups to put that specialty to use, especially in the area of shooting.